-Thanks to a generous anonymous donor, we will be restoring Giovanni Scanzi’s beautiful memorial to the young Elisa Falcone in the spring of 2017.
+Thanks to a generous anonymous donor, we are restoring Giovanni Scanzi’s beautiful memorial to the young Elisa Falcone.

 The artists original modelThis potograph of Giovanni Scanzi’s Falcone memorial sculpture was taken in his studio prior to installation, and first published in 1890.
 It then was reprinted in this 1922 book.

 The Falcone sculpture prior to restoration.Covered with thick layers of dirt and pollution, the beauty and detail of this graceful work is hidden from us.

 Falcone memorial, 1893A detail of this wonderful sculpture.
 The once gleaming white marble is coated with thick layers of dust, which abrades the surface and retains moisture and pollutants, which in turn break down the stone.

 Detail of the Falcone crypt sculptureGiovanni Scanzi was noted for his dramatic yet delicate treatment of the human form.